 If the default angle on the Thumbport II (when the back top end pushes against the flute rib) is too low, one can use a blade to cut off the end a little.
 The angle can be modified in this manner.
 Adding isn't as easy as removing; that is the reason why the new shell is longer.

-Some players still prefers the older design.
-The Thumbport II won't replace the older version.
+Some players still prefer the older design.
+The Thumbport and Thumbport II will be available concurrently.
 To Top.